checkupjs/checkup/README.md

 > :warning: Checkup is pre-release and still in active development.

-Checkup aims to provide you with **insights** into your codebase.
-It runs **tasks** that leverage existing infrastructure to provide information about key characteristics of your codebase.
-Task results are output as [SARIF](https://sarifweb.azurewebsites.net/), and can be integrated into your development workflow.
+Checkup allows you to ask questions and get answers that can help drive maintenance decisions.
+It runs **tasks** to provide information about key characteristics of your codebase.
+Task results are output as [SARIF](https://sarifweb.azurewebsites.net/), which provides a consistent schema for data processing, and can be integrated into your development workflow through IDE integrations.

 ![Checkup sample output](docs/checkup-output.png)

-Checkup can help you with making resourcing decisions, planning and prioritizing the general health of your codebase.
+As mentioned, Checkup can help you with making maintenance and resourcing decisions, planning and prioritizing the general health of your codebase.
+You devise the important information you care about, and Checkup provides the infrastructure to gather and output that data.

 Tasks can gather information about

 - code structure
 - dependency health
 - test health
+- API compatability
-- migration status
+- API migration status

 ## Features